 15. Fix Your Leaky Radiator

-"Most people think they're either going to need a mechanic or a great set of tools to fix a leaky radiator in their car," says Clayton Parks, vice president of strategic development at Bar's Products.
+“Most people think they’re either going to need a mechanic or a great set of tools to fix a leaky radiator in their car,” said Clayton Parks, vice president of strategic development at Bar’s Products.

-"A quicker, more affordable way is to do it yourself with a product that is designed to stop leaks and repair them from within, cooling the system and cleaning out unwanted residue," he states.
-Bar's Leaks 1196 Grey Radiator Stop Leak runs about $5 on Amazon, which is significantly less than you would likely pay for a mechanic's labor costs.
+“A quicker, more affordable way is to do it yourself with a product that is designed to stop leaks and repair them from within, cooling the system and cleaning out unwanted residue,” he said.
+Bar’s Leaks 1196 Grey Radiator Stop Leak runs about $5 on Amazon, which is significantly less than you would likely pay for a mechanic’s labor costs.